 I will be completely honest and say that while the sunset safari is an amazing experience, once it actually gets pitch black out, you will be hard pressed to see any animals with any real clarity.
 They’ll all be there of course, but it gets DARK and a lot of them tend to shy away from the lights of the safari trucks.

-If you time your safari perfectly, however, then a Kilamanjaro Safari at or around sunset can be amazing!
+If you time your safari perfectly, however, then a Kilimanjaro Safari at or around sunset can be amazing!
 I always try to find out when the sun will setting for that particular day when I book my FastPass, and then book a little beforehand; this gives me a little leeway if the line takes longer than usual, or an animal decides to stand in the path of the trucks and the ride comes to a complete halt!

-Although Disney has created a fake sunset out on the savanna, the safari is best viewed when the sun really is setting; it creates a warm, soft glow across the savanna that is really beautiful, and offers a completely different experience to riding the safari in the daytime.
+The safari is best viewed when the sun really is setting; it creates a warm, soft glow across the savanna that is really beautiful, and offers a completely different experience to riding the safari in the daytime.

-If this is your first ever time experiencing Kilamanjaro Safari, I would probably suggest a daytime trip first, just to get the best views you possibly can of the animals, but it’s definitely worth coming back around in the evening to see it all again in a totally different light.
+If this is your first ever time experiencing Kilimanjaro Safari, I would probably suggest a daytime trip first, just to get the best views you possibly can of the animals, but it’s definitely worth coming back around in the evening to see it all again in a totally different light.

 Tree of Life Awakenings